TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 When you finish with one section (or side), go to another one and repeat those steps.

-While washing your car on a sunny day, only one side of the vehicle is completely exposed to the sunlight.
-So always clean the side of the car that’s less exposed to the sun.
+When washing your car on a sunny day, remember that only one side is in the sun at a time.
+Start with the side that’s in the shade.

 4. Use Deionized Water